Cobb's Engine House

+The name of Cobb derives from a farmer who owned land in the neighbourhood before the engine house was built.
+From 1877 the engine house came to be officially known as Windmill End Pumping Station.
 It stands near Windmill End Junction in the Warren's Hall local nature reserve, where the Dudley No. 2 Canal and the Boshboil Arm meets the southern end of the Netherton Tunnel Branch Canal.
 The area came into the possession of Sir Horace St.Paul from his father-in-law, John Ward, 2nd Viscount Dudley and Ward, on his marriage to John's daughter Anna Maria Ward.
 It was Horace who instigated the construction of the engine house.